William Scoresby: References in literature

 Herman Melville's main character Ishmael quotes Scoresby in the Cetology chapter of Moby-Dick: "'No branch of Zoology is so much involved as that which is entitled Cetology,' says Captain Scoresby, A.D.
 1820."

 Philip Pullman's His Dark Materials trilogy features a character named Lee Scoresby, an intrepid explorer, old Arctic hand, and balloon aeronaut.
 Pullman has stated that the character was named after William Scoresby and Lee Van Cleef.

-Scoresby is named in H. P. Lovecraft's science fiction-horror novella At the Mountains of Madness.
+Scoresby is named in H. P. Lovecraft's science fiction-horror novella, At the Mountains of Madness, as having observed and drawn "some of the wilder forms" of arctic mirages.